 UX design does not stop with handing off to our developers, and forms a cohesive link in the quality assurance of our products too.

-Link Writing for UX
+Example 3.
+Link writing for UX

 In addition to accessibility and usability guidelines on writing for the Web, there are many writing 'standards' available to aid us in our writing for UX.
 We should start with the content, after all.